 Unfortunately, though, milk left out for more than 6 hours should be ditched (3 hours on hot days!).

 This is the same for milk left in the refrigerator for too long.
 CDC guidelines indicate that refrigerated breast milk should be consumed within 4 days.

 Medicine And Alcohol

-Some medication is not safe for breastfeeding mothers.
+Some medication is not safe for breastfeeding mothers, as it could affect the baby through breastmilk.
 If you could not do without, it’s best that milk expressed when on medication is thrown away.

 Blood In Breast Milk

 There can be a number of reasons why your expressed breast milk is tinged with blood.